The internal market: general principles

 B. The single market overcoming COVID-19

 The COVID-19 pandemic has greatly impacted the free movement of goods in the internal market.
-Given this, Parliament adopted a resolution on 17 April 2020, in which it emphasised that the single market is the source of European collective prosperity and well-being, and a key element of the immediate and continuing response to the pandemic.
+Given this, Parliament adopted a resolution on EU coordinated action to combat the COVID-19 pandemic and its consequences on 17 April 2020, in which it emphasised that the single market is the source of European collective prosperity and well-being, and a key element of the immediate and continuing response to the pandemic.
 An IMCO Committee webinar[4] held in November 2020 analysed the impact of COVID-19 on the internal market and consumer protection, and suggested what could be done to ensure a well-functioning internal market now and in future crises.

 A study[5] on the same topic was presented on 22 February 2021 in the IMCO Committee.
 The research found that the initial border closures and other measures taken by Member States significantly reduced not only the free movement of goods, but also of services and people within the internal market.
 In the same month, Parliament, together with the Council, established the Recovery and Resilience Facility, which asserted that a sustainable recovery of a well-functioning internal market should involve strong SMEs.
-The draft own-initiative report on tackling non-tariff and non-tax barriers in the single market (2021/2043(INI)) of June 2021 is very relevant in this regard, as not only does it address general and persistent barriers to the freedom of goods and freedom of services, but it also discusses specifically how COVID-19 and policy responses to the pandemic posed an obstacle to the four freedoms.
+Parliament’s resolution of 17 February 2022 on tackling non-tariff and non-tax barriers in the single market is very relevant in this regard, as not only does it address general and persistent barriers to the freedom of goods and freedom of services, but it also discusses specifically how COVID-19 and policy responses to the pandemic posed an obstacle to the four freedoms.

 Similarly to the Commission, over the last 10 years, Parliament has increasingly focused on the challenges and opportunities for the single market arising from digitalisation.
 On 11 December 2012, Parliament adopted two non-legislative resolutions relating to the internal market: one on completing the digital single market and one on a digital freedom strategy in EU foreign policy.
 These resolutions advocate digital freedom in EU foreign policy, emphasising net neutrality to ensure that providers do not unfairly restrict internet usage.
 The resolutions aimed to harmonise digital market policies across the EU.
 This initiative led to legislative measures for a unified electronic communications market, including net neutrality and the end of roaming charges.

 On 20 May 2021, Parliament adopted a resolution on the digital future of Europe, acknowledging the critical role of the digital developments in the single market and the need to remove barriers that hinder the functioning of the digital single market.
-The Digital Markets Act (DMA) and the Digital Services Act (DSA) facilitate a competitive, fair, harmonised and safer digital single market.
-Furthermore, a collection of studies provided by the Policy Department for Economic, Scientific and Quality of Life Policies investigated the opportunities and challenges for the digital single market in the light of the DMA and DSA.
+The Digital Markets Act and the Digital Services Act facilitate a competitive, fair, harmonised and safer digital single market.
+Furthermore, a collection of studies provided by the Policy Department for Economic, Scientific and Quality of Life Policies investigated the opportunities and challenges for the digital single market in the light of the Digital Markets Act and Digital Services Act.

 In October 2022, the IMCO Committee organised a hearing to commemorate the 30th anniversary of the EU single market and its achievements.
 Given the current challenging situation, the speakers also highlighted how important it is to seek further growth potential and consolidate the single market, emphasising the legislative proposal on the Single Market Emergency Instrument.